Essential HTTP Headers for Web Scraping

 Referer

-Here, the navigation starts from the home page, with no referer.
-Then from the home page, we navigate to the listing page.
-Here the referer is the home page URL.
-From the listing page, we navigate to the product page, here, the referer will be the listing page URL.
+Here, the navigation starts from the home page, with no Referer.
+Then, from the home page, we navigate to the listing page.
+Here, the Referer is the home page URL.
+From the listing page, we navigate to the product page; here, the Referer will be the listing page URL.

 User-Agent

-The user-agent is an important header for web scraping.
-It is a string containing information about the name and versions of the operating system and browser(or tool) used to send the request.
-An example of a typical user agent string is shown below.
+The User-Agent is a string containing information about the name and versions of the operating system and browser (or tool) used to send the request.
+An example of a typical User-Agent string is shown below.

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/108.0.0.0 Safari/537.36

-When we send a request to a web page, the website server can identify the client details, such as browser, OS version, etc., using a user agent.
-Using this information, the websites can block the scrapers.
-The User-Agent string of a normal Python request and a browser request(normal browsing) is different.
-You can find the examples below:
+When we send a request to a web page, the website server can identify the client details, such as browser, OS version, etc., using a User-Agent.
+Using this information, the websites can block the scrapers thus making them one of the essential HTTP headers for web scraping.

 'User-Agent': 'python-requests/2.28.1'